bugsounet/EXT-Photos/README.md

-# EXT-Photos - Extented for `MMM-GoogleAssistant` v5.x
+# EXT-Photos - Extented for `MMM-GoogleAssistant`

-EXT-Photos is a module for the [MagicMirror](https://github.com/MichMich/MagicMirror) project by [Michael Teeuw](https://github.com/MichMich).<br>

-It allows to photos URL in fullscreen for `MagicMirror`
+It allows to display photos URL in fullscreen

-This module is an Extented for `MMM-GoogleAssistant` v5.x, you can naturally use it as a simple module !<br>
+This plugin is an Extented plugin for `MMM-GoogleAssistant`<br>
-It can be controled with notifications

 ## Installation / update / configuration